jock-dalby/jQueryCodecademy/README.md

 Another event we can make use of is .focus().
 We say an element has focus when we click on it or tab over to it.
 If you've ever filled out a form on a web page and seen how each text box lights up when you tab to it or click on it, you've seen focus in action!

-The .focus() event handler only works on elements that can receive focus—the list of these elements is a bit vague, but HTML elements like <textarea>s and <input>s are the usual suspects.
+The .focus() event handler only works on elements that can receive focus—the list of these elements is a bit vague, but HTML elements like textareas and <input>s are the usual suspects.

 ```js
 $(document).ready(function(){